Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/south-korea-as-a-current-institutional-proof-point/essay.md

 In other words, Korea helps move the conversation from abstract defense toward institutional follow-through.

-## What this brief does not claim
+## Limits of the claim

-This brief makes a narrower claim than the Brazil brief.
+The claim here is narrower than the Brazil case.

 It does **not** claim: